PoojaSSW/FlightApp/README.md

-As a user, I want to see all the flight paths in the USA, so that I can get an overall picture of all the flight paths

-As a user, I want to find the busiest airports in the USA, so that I can figure out the airports to avoid while planning a trip during a busy season

-As a user, I want to find the airports with the most  delays, so that I can plan for it in advance, if I choose to fly there.

-As a user, I want to find the airlines with the most delays, and the most cancellations, so that I can avoid them while planning a trip

-As a user, given my origin airport, I want to find all the possible routes from the airport, so that I can plan a trip from my city for a vacation

-As a user, I want to get a list of recommended destinations and routes from an origin airport in order of priority (based on minimum delays and cancellations, both of the airport and airlines), so that I can quickly plan a trip from the origin.

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+# US Vacation Optimizer

+## Overview
+The US Vacation Optimizer is a data visualization app, that uses the [2015 Flight Delays and Cancellations](https://www.kaggle.com/datasets/usdot/flight-delays) data from Kaggle to help you select an optimal vacation destination in the United States.

+It starts off by displaying all the airports on the United States map.
+Users can select an origin airport from the map, to find an optimal destination using one of two charts:

+1. **Airport congestion distribution**
+For the selected origin airport, visualizes a distribution of airports by congestion using a <> chart.
+For an optimal experience, users should prefer airports with the least congestion
+(or the smallest bubbles in this chart.

+1. **Airline delays and cancellation distribution** For the selected origin airport, visualizes a distribution of airlines that offer routes to various destinations, using a <> chart.
+For an optimal experience, users should prefer airports with the least least distance and least cancellations, located towards the origin of the chart.
+The further you go on the X or Y axes, the less optimal the airline experience.

+### User Journeys/Use Cases

+1. As a user, I want to see all the airports in the USA, so that I can find all the probable vacation destinations

+1. As a user, I want to find the busiest airports in the USA from a selected origin airport, so that I can figure out the airports to avoid while planning a trip during a busy season

+1. As a user, I want to find the airlines with the most delays, and the most cancellations, so that I can avoid them while planning a trip

+## Design

+## Implementation Details
+Components, libraries

+### Build Instructions

+### Deploy
+The site is set to automatically deploy using Netfliy at vacation-optimizer.netlify.app

+## Future work
+There are several ways in which the app could be improved, broadly categorized into feature functionality and implementation improvements.

+### Feature Functionality
+1. Show routes on the map and allow users to interact with a route to find more details about it
+1. Make the app take seasonality into account, since the congestion of airports and cancellation/delay rates of airlines can vary significantly based on the season
+1. Introduce cost of air ticket as a variable to optimize
+1. Considering all the variables, recommend the top 3 optimal destinations from an origin

+## Implementation
+1. Use Redux for <>
+1.